Human Centred Computing

 The Human-Centred Computing (HCC) group is an interdisciplinary research centre led by Professor Marina Jirotka and consists of research staff and postgraduate students.
 We carry out a range of projects that seek to:

-- advance empirical and conceptual understanding of the ways in which technology affects communication, collaboration and knowledge exchange within scientific, work and home settings.;
+- advance empirical and conceptual understanding of the ways in which technology shapes - and is shaped by - communication, collaboration and knowledge exchange within scientific, work and home settings;

 - understand how people adapt to the rapid social changes brought by innovation and to assist them to use those innovations more productively and safely;